Images

 - 871(書34)

-Kawabe-ri of Shima-gun in Chikuzen Province is thought to be around present-day Baba of Shima Town in the Itoshima District of Fukuoka Prefecture on the Itoshima Peninsula commanding the Genkai Sea, in which the public office of the Shima-gun district was located.
+Kawanobe Village in Shima District in Chikuzen Province is thought to be near the present-day city of Itoshima in Fukuoka Prefecture on the Itoshima Peninsula overlooking the Genkai Sea, and was where the administrative seat for Shima District was located.

 100059